TYPO3-Documentation/TYPO3CMS-Book-ExtbaseFluid/Documentation/a-CodingGuidelines/Index.rst

 :file:`ext_tables.sql`
    This is a file with SQL commands for the definition of the database tables.

+.. todo: Nope, there are no SQL commands, those files contain a TYPO3 specific SQL schema
+         which is parsed and converted to actual SQL.

 File and class names
 ====================